kuemerson/react-tic-tac-toe/README.md

 # react-tic-tac-toe

-Simple tic-tac-toe app from react.dev to practice React
+Simple tic-tac-toe app from react.dev to practice React.